Xavier-IV/dotlearn/Learn to Git/03-Literally Upload.md

 If it asks for password and username, just give in the password and username that you use to register with `Github/Bitbucket`.

+	Note that when you type in your password, nothing is written down.
+It is ok, just type in, this is one way for them for security measure.

 >Why use --force?
 Well because this is our first push, Github/Bitbucket sometimes create a file in the Remote directory.
 We don't want that, this is the same as saying "Hey, whatever in that new home, throw it out.
 We rule now!"

 Yep, that's it.
 After the uploading is complete, check out your Bitbucket/Github again, and see the magic.